Publish date:

 Data Backups & Disaster Recovery:

-Perform regular data backups and have a recovery plan in place to quickly restore operations in case of a system failure or data breach.
+Perform regular data backups and have a recovery plan to quickly restore operations in case of a system failure or data breach.

 User Training & Documentation: